asterisk/documentation/docs/Development/Reference-Information/The-Federated-Asterisk-Construct.md

 * Rely on existing Asterisk Standard/LTS distribution for the construct.
 * Avoid paradigm changes as much as possible.
 Introduction of new ones is ok, as long as they don't clash with the old.
 * Asterisk should be regarded as a building block, not the actual core federation tool.
-* Federation should utilize existing componets (realtime, sqlite, ARI, Stasis, etc) as much as possible
+* Federation should utilize existing components (realtime, sqlite, ARI, Stasis, etc) as much as possible

 What a Federated Asterisk really is?
 ====================================